5th Floor, Brigade Towers,

 Report scope can be customized per your requirements.
 Click here.

-Currently, many automakers has started to launch 48V mild hybrid as a standard features in their new vehicle models over the past three years (2016-2018).
-For instance, Volkswagen, one of the major players in mild hybrid market, announced that it may launch 48V mild hybrid version of eighth generation Golf in 2019.
+Recently, many automakers has started launching 48V mild hybrid as a standard features in their new vehicle models over the past three years (2016-2018).
+For instance, Volkswagen, one of the major players in the mild hybrid market, announced that it may launch 48V mild hybrid version of eighth generation Golf in 2019.

 To understand key trends, Download Sample Report